 - Engage with Tenants 24/7 Via Text & Email

 Mobile push notifications are the easiest ways for tenants and landlords to engage with each other.
-The more opportunities you provide your tenants to get a hold of their landlord, the more engaged they will perceive your employees to be in addr
+The more opportunities you provide your tenants to get a hold of their landlord, the more engaged they will perceive your employees to be in addressing their concerns.

 - Send Customer Satisfaction Surveys

 According to Building Engines, a web and mobile Property Management Software company, you can achieve long-term goals and repair poor reputation by collecting customer feedback.

 While it is tempting to simplify the process of achieving customer feedback via online surveys, having a representative call the tenant by phone will personalize the experience and provide the validation that they are looking for.